UI-Manufaktur/uim-cake/source/uim/cake/databases/README.md

 profiling queries sent to the database.

-It adopts the API from the native PDO extension in PHP for familiarity, but solves many of the inconsistencies PDO has, while also providing several features that extend PDO"s capabilities.
+It adopts the API from the native PDO extension in PHP for familiarity, but solves many of the inconsistencies PDO has, while also providing several features that extend PDO's capabilities.

 A distinguishing factor of this library when compared to similar database connection packages, is that it takes the concept of "data types" to its core.
 It lets you work with complex PHP objects